Book a Demo!

 The ``version`` and ``release`` variables need to be updated.

-* ``setup.py``
+* ``pyproject.toml``

-The ``VERSION`` variable needs to be updated
+The ``version`` variable needs to be updated

-* ``yt/__init__.py``
+* ``yt/_version.py``

 The ``__version__`` variable must be updated.

-Once these files have been updated, commit these updates.
-This is the commit we
+Once these files have been updated, commit these updates and submit a pull request

 .. code-block:: bash